gabor-trainer/java-ee-8-2024-nov-18/labs/day-05/11 Setting Up JMS Resources in GlassFish.md

 ---

-#### **Creating Durable Subscribers**

-For durable subscribers, follow the same steps as setting up a connection factory, but with an extra property:

-- Scroll to the bottom of the page, click **Add Property**, and add a property named `ClientId` with a value like `ExampleId`.

----

 ### Wrapping Up

 Now you’ve set up a JMS connection factory, a message queue, and a message topic in GlassFish.
 You’re ready to start coding with the JMS API!